dbann/regression_visualizer/README.md

 # Interactive Regression Visualizer

-This is a web-based tool that uses your webcam to intuitively explore the concept of a regression coefficient (β) in real-time.
+Use your hands to visually explore the concept of a regression coefficient (β) + precision in real-time.
+A demo of an 'intuition-first' approach to learn statistics.
+Built with AI (gemini 2.5).

 **[try it!](https://dbann.github.io/regression_visualizer/)**